szilard/benchm-ml/README.md

-### Benchmarking a few machine learning libraries for accuracy and scalability/speed
+### Simple/basic/limited/incomplete benchmark of machine learning libraries for accuracy and scalability/speed